SolarSupremacy/sOS/README.md

 # Controls
 Escape closes sOS.
-Tab switched active windows.
+Tab switches active windows.
 There are not yet controls to move windows around, at least they are automatically centered (you're welcome).

 # App Development Documentation
 App development uses S-Code, which is just an easier way of saying environment-limited Lua with sOS api.
 The link for the setup for the sandbox environment is here: https://hastebin.com/acolabiqez.lua You may use any Lua functions included in there, including the api functions at the bottom.
 This page will be updated as more features are implimented.

-# API.G - Graphcis
+# API.G - Graphics
 > api.g.set(x, y, char)

 Inputs: 'x' and 'y' are the coordinates for the character, with (1, 1) being the top left. 'char' should be a single character.